awsdocs/aws-xray-developer-guide/doc-source/xray-console-insights.md

 + What is the root cause?
 + What is the impact?

 The **Anomalous services** section shows a timeline for each service that illustrates the change in fault rates during the incident\.
-The timeline shows the number of traces with faults overlayed on a solid band that indicates the expected number of faults based on the amount of traffic recorded\.
+The timeline shows the number of traces with faults overlaid on a solid band that indicates the expected number of faults based on the amount of traffic recorded\.
 The duration of the insight is visualized by the *Incident window*\.
 The incident window begins when X\-Ray observes the metric becoming anomalous and persists while the insight is active\.

 The following example shows an increase in faults that caused an incident: